Superalgos/Superalgos/README.md

 }
 ```

-**B.** If you set a *finalDatetime* in the past but not an *initialDatetime*, then the simulation will start at the point in time the charts are when you click the START BACKTESTING button.
+**B.** If you set a *finalDatetime* in the past but not an *initialDatetime*, then the simulation will start at the point in time the charts are at when you click the START BACKTESTING button.
 That is, the *initialDatetime* is taken from the position of the charts.

-2. **Paper-trading**:
+**2. Paper-trading**:

 **A.** To do a forward-test, enter the current date as the *initialDatetime* and the date up to which you wish to run the forward-test as the *finalDatetime*.